firefox-devtools/profiler/src/test/components/README.md

 ## Solutions to common problems

-The library `react-testing-library` relies a lot on the underlying DOM library.
+React Testing Library relies a lot on the underlying DOM library.
 In our case we use [jsdom](https://github.com/jsdom/jsdom) which is excellent but has a few shortcomings.